 Tamlin Hall - Founder

 Tamlin Hall is an award-winning filmmaker and founder of IAMHOLDENON, a progressive grassroots initiative that uses interdisciplinary arts, education and humanities to absolve mental health "othering" and prevent teen suicide.
 A coveted HUMANITAS Prize winner for television writing and telling underrepresented stories, Hall received his MFA from UCLA.
 Hall has won numerous directing awards for his feature film directorial debut, Holden On, a true story social impact teen drama about Hall's childhood friend, Holden Layfield.
 The award winning film portrays the complexity of mental illness and suicide in teens, offers insight to prevention, and opens the door to conversation about this difficult but critical community concern.
-Hall is currently co-writing a film adaptation of a #1 New York Times bestselling book, A Child Called "It", for the Emmy-winning, Oscar-nominated production company, FOR GOOD.
+The film was a Georgia Film Critics Association Oglethorpe Award for Excellence in Georgia Cinema nominee.

 Hall has guest lectured at various colleges and been invited to speak to various businesses, organizations and conferences around the country.
 Partial list includes: UCLA, University of Georgia, New York Film Academy, Georgia House of Representatives, Mental Health America (MHA) - Central Carolinas Chapter, Georgia State Board of Education, Louisiana Girls Leadership Academy.